nofea/ThePythonMaze/README.md

 The Python Maze

-Version: 0.2 - Added classes for player, enemy, maze and puzzles and restructed the code
+Version: 0.2.1 - bug fixes in the red room, case changes for functions, addition of separators and "press enter to continue"

 You need Python 3.5 or higher to run this